-With an address in Park Ridge, Illinois, Park Ridge Care Center is one of a mere three facilities in the city.
+With an address in Park Ridge, Illinois, Park Ridge Care Center is the sole option we were able to find in the city.
 It looks like this is a fine nursing home.
-We gave this it an overall grade of B+, which is very favorable rating.
-With no elite facilities in the city, this proved to be the number one rated nursing home in Park Ridge.
+We awarded this it an overall grade of B+, which is very favorable grade.
+Based on our analysis, this nursing home has quite a bit going for it.
 Lastly, this nursing home's ownership changed in the last year, so we will need to monitor it to confirm it maintains its high level of care.

 Park Ridge Care Center